 In Mount Prospect, as in many communities across the nation, hiring firefighters is the responsibility of the Board of Fire and Police Commissioners (BOFPC), not the Fire Department.
 Commissioners are residents of Mount Prospect who volunteer their time to oversee the testing process and interview potential candidates.
-Current Commission members are James Powers (Chairperson), Charles Bennett, Mark Busse , Jackie Hinaber and Rockne Bork.
+Current Commission members are James Powers (Chairperson), Mark W. Busse , Rockne Bork, Jeanna Claussen and William Knee.

 COMMUNITY EMERGENCY RESPONSE TEAM

 The Community Emergency Response Team (CERT) is a group of primarily resident volunteers trained to “aid and assist Mount Prospect Village departments when professional emergency resources become overwhelmed.”
 CERT members have gone through a 20-hour emergency preparedness training course and continue to participate in monthly training sessions.
 CERT members also participate in Village events and assist the Fire Department in educating the public about emergency preparedness.
 In 2011, CERT expanded its membership from 25 to 35 members and began creating specialized response teams to assist the Village and community during local disasters.